 Learning to remain mindful under stress also opens the door to emotional connection with others.
 This in turn helps you to reduces stress further, enabling you to be more mindful.

 If you fear the outcome of intense emotions, understand that learning to mindfully experience strong feelings like anger can give you the ability to contain your emotions and control your behavior.

-There are four versions of the Ride the Wild Horse meditation, each different, each important to the process, and each progressively more advanced than the one before.
+The four versions of the Ride the Wild Horse meditation are each important and each progressively more advanced than the one before.
 You will build on your skills as you practice the meditations, so please start at the beginning, rather than jumping in at a more advanced level.